Selection of useful reusable components

 ReflectionUtils.directSubClassesOf[Food] // == Seq(classOf[Vegetables], classOf[Meat], classOf[Fish])

-Get object instances extending a sealed type
+instances extending a sealed type

 ReflectionUtils.objectsOf[Currency] // == Seq(classOf[EUR], classOf[USD], classOf[CZK])